krishnasism/heissdocs/README.md

 - Bring your own Compute, Storage, & Search providers
 - Govern your own data
 - Easily deployable to everywhere
-- Add ChatGPT support (preferably something like [privateGPT](https://github.com/imartinez/privateGPT))
+- Add private LLM support

 ---
 In progress for the community - by [Krishnasis](https://www.linkedin.com/in/krishnasis/) 👨🏽‍💻